6 Vacation Rental Booking Trends Hosts Should Know

 Since travelers often book a vacation rental based on amenities, double-check that those listed are actually available.
-According to our user data, the “most used” amenity filter over the past 12 months is pool, followed by pet-friendly, kitchen, air-conditioning, and internet.
-Delivering on these amenities is important to folks who want to maintain a buffer zone from others, or who are attempting to work during their stay.
+According to our user data, the “most used” amenity filter over the past 12 months is pool, followed by internet, kitchen, pet-friendly, and parking.
+Delivering on these amenities is important to folks who are attempting to work during their stay in particular.
 Since today’s remote work environment often requires quality, high-speed internet, be sure to be upfront about your property’s Wi-Fi speed as well as access.

 Lastly, hosts and vacation rental homeowners need to stay on top of providing the basics, because renters feel that these items should be included before they arrive:

 5. The Little Things Make a Big Difference